AltaPay/plugin-wordpress/wiki.md

 ## Providing error logs to support team

-You are always welcome to contact AltaPay support (support@altapay.com) if you are experiencing difficulties.

-It is recommended to provide as much information as possible to support team.

 **You can find the CMS logs by following the below steps:**

 From Admin Dashboard navigate to **"WooCommerce > Status > Logs"** tab